Kennecott Utah Copper

 In 1985, due to the low price of copper, Kennecott suspended all mining and milling operation.
 As the price of copper recovered, mining resumed in September 1986, and milling and smelting operations resumed three months later.
 Overall operations were much reduced.
 The Bonneville crusher was the most modern, and its crushing and grinding mill was restarted, feeding the Magna concentrator.
 The Arthur mill was closed permanently, as was the Magna crushing and grinding mill.
 Kennecott's private railroad, formerly known as the Ore Haulage Division, was used to move ore solely to the Bonneville mill, at a rate of just 35,000 tons per day (compared to a peak of 110,000 tons per day in 1979).

-In 1992-1995, the Copperton mill was expanded by 50 percent, from 77,000 tons per day to 112,000 tons per day.
+In 1992-1995, the Copperton mill and concentrator was expanded by 50 percent, from 77,000 tons per day to 112,000 tons per day.
 The added cost to operate the North complex, with its older equipment, and the cost of rail transport, reduced its status to being used only to process excess output from the mine.
 The North complex was closed in late 2001, and rail operations between the Bingham mine and the mills came to an end.

 Contract Switching Starts